Sports in Japan

-Japanese sports’ recognition broadly crossed the borders of the archipelago for a long time now.
+Japanese sports’ recognition has broadly crossed the borders of the archipelago for a long time now.

 Japanese inhabitants are a population who practices a lot of sports, especially children and teenagers who are encouraged to do many physical education during long hours every week.
 This contributes obviously to their good health.

-Japan is getting ready to welcome two major international sport events:
+Japan recently staged two major international sport events:

-- Rugby World Cup in September and October 2019
+- The Rugby World Cup in September and October 2019, and,

-- Tokyo Olympic Games in July and August 2020 (postponed in summer 2021 due to the Covid-19 pandemic).
+- The Tokyo Olympic Games, initially scheduled in July and August 2020 (postponed in summer 2021 due to the Covid-19 pandemic).

 The World Figure Skating Championships 2023 will take place in Saitama (in the north of the capital) in March 2023.